*This page is about Continuing Education Credits for people who are already certified fitness leaders.

 On November 21st, 2015 we launched a new annual event, the Brunch'n'Learn.
 This is a seminar style session with a presenter and of course, brunch.
 People quickly started calling it "The Fall Brunch" and the name has stuck.

-2015: presenter was Dr. Laurene Rehman of Dalhousie University (Halifax, Canada) who presented the topic "Relationship Marketing - Why Emotional Connections to Your Clients Are So Important".
+2015: Our presenter was Dr. Laurene Rehman of Dalhousie University (Halifax, Canada) who presented the very interesting topic, "Relationship Marketing - Why Emotional Connections to Your Clients Are So Important".

-2016: our presenter was Kenney Fitzpatrick of the MSVU Students' Union.
-Kenney took us through a great variety of software applications for creating videos and graphics we can use to promote our fitness businesses.
+2016: Our presenter was Kenney Fitzpatrick of the MSVU Students' Union.
+Kenney took us through a fabulous variety of software applications for creating videos and graphics we can use to promote our fitness businesses.

 The Nova Scotia Fitness Association is a non-profit organization.